A criminal profile of the Gilgo Beach serial killer

 Judging by the dates that his victims went missing, it seems as though he prefers operating during the summer months.
 However, we have no idea if this is because of necessity or choice.

-Although he did have access to burlap at one point in time, there is no way to tell if he had regular access to it or not.
+Although he did have access to burlap at one point, there is no way to tell if he had regular access to it or not.

-His usage of burner phones and his decision to put distance between his hometown and his “hobby” indicates that he is a family man.
-This is backed up by the noticeable pauses between kills.
+His usage of burner phones and his decision to put a buffer zone between his hometown and his “hobby” indicate that he is a family man.
+The noticeable hiatus between kills reinforces this theory.

-The Long Island serial killer’s last confirmed victim went missing in September of 2010.
+The Gilgo Beach killer’s last confirmed victim went missing in September 2010.

 1. He is in prison for another crime.